-Seating areas should be designed to meet the requirements of all residents of all abilities, particularly wheelchair users.
-Benches should be located at all main entrances for those awaiting transport.
-The design and location of seating must consider the requirements for a minibus and taxi drop off undercover and to allow for the anticipated size and tracking of emergency and service vehicles, turning heads and waiting bay.
+Seating areas should be designed to meet the requirements of all residents of all abilities, particularly wheelchair users and those using mobility aids.
+Seating should be located at all main entrances for those awaiting transport; or who want to sit and watch the world pass by.
+The design and location of seating at the entrance must consider the requirements for a minibus and taxi drop off undercover and to allow for the anticipated size and tracking of emergency and service vehicles, turning heads and waiting bay.

-Secure wandering circuits of a suitable material should be incorporated into the scheme to provide opportunities for exercise.
-Seating points should be located to allow for rest points.
+Secure wandering circuits of a suitable material should be incorporated into the scheme to provide opportunities for gentle walking and exercise.
+Seating points should be located to allow for rest points and way finding.
 Loose gravel surface treatment should be avoided, especially if there are disabled or elderly residents.
 Resin bound gravel is usually more appropriate.
 Avoid unguarded changes in site level with only very gentle ramps acceptable if residents are to include people with mobility issues.
 A minimum path width of 1200mm is adequate if wider wheelchair passing spaces are required.
 Dead ends should be avoided; short cuts anticipated and paths providing a clear route back to their origin.
+A figure of eight or returning pathway is recommended.

-Giving consideration to the residents living at the accommodation, garden areas should be functional, useful and safe external spaces which can provide areas for relaxation; socialising; activities and private space.
+Garden areas should be functional, useful and safe external spaces which can provide areas for relaxation; socialising; activities and private space.
 The benefits of green space have a direct effect on quality of life in terms of both physical and mental wellbeing.